andreschaffer/media-streaming-examples/README.md

 where you have the mp4 files you want to serve.
 (Note: there is no pagination in place, so beware if you are trying to serve a directory with lots of files)
 - Browse to the videos at [http://localhost:8080/videos](http://localhost:8080/videos).
-- Pick a video to listen to!
+- Pick a video to watch to!
 You can see in your browser Network panel or in the video progress bar that parts of the video are being downloaded as it gets played.